 Dr. Goodwill Shana is the current President of the Association of Evangelicals in Africa (AEA) and has also served as the Vice President of the AEA for 4 years.
 Dr. Goodwill Shana has served the Evangelical Fellowship of Zimbabwe for the past 20 years at various levels from Provincial Chairperson to President.
 He served as the President of the Evangelical Fellowship of Zimbabwe from 2007 to 2014.
 During his two-term tenure, he also served as Chair of the Zimbabwe Heads of Christian Denomination, comprising of the Zimbabwe Catholic Bishops Conference (ZCBC), the Zimbabwe Council of Churches (ZCC), the Union for the Development of Zionist and Apostolic Churches in Zimbabwe (UDACIZA) and of-course the Evangelical Fellowship of Zimbabwe (EFZ).

-Dr. Goodwill Shana was instrumental in bringing the Church together in unity of purpose and national significance first at EFZ level and then at ZHOCD level.
-During his term the Church crafted a kairos and seminal document called “The Zimbabwe We Want” which dealt with the challenges that faced Zimbabwe, possible strategies and the solutions available as well as the role of the Church in national reconstruction.
+Dr. Goodwill Shana was instrumental in bringing the Church together in unity of purpose and national significance first at the EFZ level and then at the ZHOCD level.
+During his term, the Church crafted a kairos and seminal document called, “The Zimbabwe We Want” which dealt with the challenges that faced Zimbabwe, possible strategies and the solutions available as well as the role of the Church in national reconstruction.